 The 8 pounds of butter yielded 10 full pints.
 In the future I hope to work out how much butter is required to fill an even 12 pints.
 We like having a full flat of the same item in our pantry.

 As a visual learner myself, I thought I’d add the video we watched and used as a guide.
 Again, there is risk in doing this, don’t make the decision to try it lightly.
 Doing this incorrectly can make someone very ill, or even worse.
 Do this at your own risk.
 Below is Starry’s video.

 The house wrens that our nesting right out our back door are eating a lot of insects out of the garden.

-Had a local guy make some trivets for me to be used with our Dutch ovens for cooking outdoors with coals.
+We had a local guy make some horse shoe trivets for us to be used with our Dutch ovens for cooking outdoors.
 They hold the Dutch ovens up off the coals and are suited for baking cakes, biscuits and such.
 The shorter trivet also works well for setting a lid on when you remove it to stir or add ingredients.
-By putting the lid on the trivet you don’t get dirt or grass in what you’re cooking when the lid goes back.

 We used a bead blasting cabinet to remove all the rust and dirt before applying a black high temperature rust-oleum spray paint.
 The ones that look silver in color are what they looked like after bead blasting.
 They all received a few coats of black paint.

 Cooking in a dutch oven on a trivet allows you to better control the temperature.
 To add more heat to your dutch oven, or other cast iron, one simply adds more coals around the trivet.
 If your food is cooking too fast one simply uses a shovel or other tool to take coals out from under the trivet.